SourojitaMajee/speech-to-text-dataset/README.md

    - Uses `XPATH` to navigate and interact with the elements like weeks, lessons and youtube links(first traverses iframe and then uses anchor tag to get the youtube link).
    - Downloads leactures audio using ` yt-dlp ` in mp3 format from the youtube links, `tqdm` tracks progress.
    - Saves downloaded lectures in ` lectures/ ` directory.
- ## Note : **The youtube playlist contains an introductory lecture, so we have to manually delete `0.mp3(the first audio file)` from the `lectures/` folder**
  2. **downloaded_transcripts.py**
     - Uses selenium for web scraping for the course url entered, tqdm and logging for progress and error handling.
     - Uses relative `XPATH` of the elements to navigate and interact, scrollIntoView(true) to avoid conflicts.
     - Extracts Google Drive PDF download links and downloads them, Saves files in ` transcripts/ ` directory.
  **The script uses Selenium for web scraping, so Google Chrome and ChromeDriver must be installed.**

- **NOTE : The mp3 lecture audios can be downloaded from the **youtube playlist url - https://www.youtube.com/playlist?list=PLyqSpQzTE6M9gCgajvQbc68Hk_JKGBAYT ** itself, iterating over the playlist and using yt-dlp alone(without selenium), but the lectures are not sequentially arranged in the playlist.**
+  ** NOTE : The mp3 lecture audios can be downloaded from the youtube playlist url - **https://www.youtube.com/playlist?list=PLyqSpQzTE6M9gCgajvQbc68Hk_JKGBAYT** itself, iterating over the playlist and using yt-dlp alone(without selenium), but the lectures are not sequentially arranged in the playlist.**

  ## 3. Preprocessing Audio
  ### Scripts :